dhbalaji/docusauras-dhbalaji-blog/src/pages/quotes/index.md

 Be enthusiastic!, Smile, thank someone, praise/encourage someone, do random acts of kindness, learn from someone, coach & mentor, selflessness

-Act as if...self-fulfilling prophecy

 Hire a doer.
 Rent a thinker.
 Andy Stanley

 Your success rate as a manager is 90% the result of how good you are at hiring the people around you.

-Gratitude: the ultimate wonder drug for life
+Gratitude: the ultimate wonder drug for life.

-Research shows people are happiest when they express gratitude publicly

-What gets measured gets managed
+What gets measured gets managed.

 The things that get rewarded get done.

 Performance-oriented people like to win.
 So clarify the win!
-Give Your team a reason to high-five!@AndyStanley

-Our goal is to have more at-bats per unit of time & money than anyone else.
-Eric Schmidt Google CEO
+Andy Stanley

 Make a lot of small bets--experiment relentlessly.